For Drivers

 37 mi (60 km)

-If you can, install your home charger close to your electrical panel.
-Your electrician may need to run conduit from your panel to where you will charge, and a lot of conduit can get expensive.
-Installing your charger close to your garage door may make it easier to charge multiple cars, and a weatherproof charger rated for outdoor use gives you the flexibility to install indoors or out depending on where you want to park.
-Using a dryer circuit is not usually safe for chargers but look for a charger that can use a NEMA 6-50 or 14-50 plug, two common plug types that electricians can install easily.
+You might also want to consider installing your charger close to your garage door to make it easier to charge multiple cars.
+A weatherproof charger, rated for outdoor use, gives you the flexibility to install indoors or out depending on where you want to park.
+Using a dryer circuit is not usually safe for chargers but look for a charger that can use a NEMA 6-50 or 14-50 plug, two common plug types electricians can install easily.

-Rest easy with a charger that has been tested and certified by a nationally recognized testing laboratory to make sure that it’s safe to use in your home and with your EV.
 A portable charger might seem appealing for travel, but dealing with cables and connectors lying on the ground gets old fast when you charge almost daily—and it’s not very safe, especially if you have little ones (animal or human) running around.
-Consider getting a wall-mounted station that includes a safe place to hang the charging cable and connector when not plugged in.
+Consider getting a wall-mounted home EV charging station that includes a safe place to hang the charging cable and connector when not plugged in.

-Make sure to review and understand the warranty and support available for the charger you’re looking to purchase, as well as the reputation of the company behind it.
+Make sure to review and understand the warranty and support available for the EV charger you’re looking to purchase, as well as the reputation of the company behind it.
 A multi-year warranty from a highly regarded company dedicated to charging is a must-have, and 7/24/365 North American phone support available for technical support.

 Many utilities have special EV charging rate plans that save you money if you charge at off-peak times (usually at night).
 You can ask your local utility if such a plan is available, and get a charger that has scheduling built in so you don’t have to stay up until midnight to plug in.
 (While many cars support scheduling charging, using the car to schedule charging may interfere with charging when you’re away from home and on the go.)
 Your local utility may also offer grants and rebates for home charging.
 These incentives often require chargers to be smart (WiFi enabled) to qualify.